rsyslog/rsyslog/README.md

   3. Run: git checkout v5-stable
 5. Run: sphinx-build -b html source build
 6.  open rsyslog-doc/build/index.html in a browser
+(note that in step 5 you have to run the command in the root directory of the project)

 ###Generate HTML Documentation on Windows